 Member of the Welsh Parliament for Aberconwy.

-Shadow Minister for Climate Change, Energy and Rural Affairs.
+Shadow Minister for Environment, Energy and Rural Affairs.

 Janet Finch-Saunders represented the ward of Craig-y-Don and Craig side in Llandudno as a Conwy County Borough Councillor for 8 years and Llandudno Town Council for 17 years.
 In 2004 Janet was elected as the Mayor of Llandudno, following in the footsteps of her parents, both of whom have been long serving Welsh Conservative Councillors in Aberconwy.